dreamcat4/docker-images/irc/README.md

 * Make sure your new user account still has admin status, and logout / login with it.
 * Now you can disable / delete the previous `znc` user account.
 To stop it trying to log into IRC servers.
 Or at least change it's password to something more secure.

-After changing our username, we now need to also edit the irssi config file at `/config/irssi/config`.
+After changing our username, we now need to also edit the other config files for our irc clients.
+For example at `/config/irssi/config`and so on.
+That was all explained in the quickstart section.
 You can do this inside the container with the cmd `nano /config/irssi/config`.
 Or from the host, looking inside the location of the mounted `/config` docker volume.
 Either way just make sure that the file's user ownership remains the same after editin.
 Which is the container's `irssi` unix user account.
 And file ownership is not changed to `root` user etc.

 * In the irssi/config file, update the username and password login credentials on each server's `password = ` config line.
 To be the new login for your znc user account.
 There is only 1 znc user account.
 But there are multiple `password = ` declarations, one for each unique IRC service (Freenode, EFNet, etc).

-Now restart irssi program with `/quit` command, or `docker restart` your container for changes to take effect.
+Now restart the container with `docker restart` for changes to take effect.
 Irssi should now be trying to login under your own IRC nickname.

 ### Setting up nickserv on znc